 You can also access the Paley Center’s permanent media collection, which contains over 160,000 programs covering more than 100 years of television and radio history, including news, public affairs programs and documentaries, performing arts programs, children's programming, sports, comedy and variety shows, and commercial advertising.
 Programming from over 70 countries is represented in the collection.
 In our library you choose a program from the Paley Archive.
 Then you can watch or listen to it individually, or with up to four people.
 You can also drop in to a screening in one of our theaters.

 25 West 52 Street, New York, NY 10019

-212.621.6800 for recorded general information; 212.621.6600 for all other information.
+212.621.6800 for recorded information on scheduled activities; 212.621.6600 for all other information.